 - When combining the dry ingredients and yolk batter, use a spatula and combine using the cut-and-fold method.
 Make sure you scrap the bottom of the bowl to ensure all dry ingredients are incorporated.
 Mix it lightly and do not over mix.
 It can cause excess gluten formation which can make the cake dense and tough.

-- Use a spatula and the cut-and fold method to combine egg white mixture into yolk batter.
+- Use a spatula and the cut-and-fold method to combine egg white mixture into the yolk batter.
 Fold gently to maintain volume, otherwise, you may knock the air out from the egg whites.

 - Use the right chiffon cake pan.
 The best types are the aluminum pan with a removable base.
 Make sure the pan is not non-stick.

-- After pouring the batter into the cake mould, tap it lightly to let the air out.
-If you tap it too hard, the air might enter from the bottom causing a dome-shape bottom.
+- After pouring the batter into the cake mold, tap it lightly to let the air out.
+If you tap it too hard, the air might enter from the bottom causing a dome-shaped bottom.
 Use a toothpick or chopstick to swirl the batter to remove small bubbles.

 - 3 egg yolks